-How will Google and Apple’s updated Contact Tracing terms impact Aarogya Setu?
+How Google and Apple’s updated Contact Tracing terms compare with Aarogya Setu

 6. Location data: This is a tricky one.
 “Your App may not request the Location, Bluetooth_Admin, Special Access, Privileged, or Signature permissions, or collect any device information to identify or track the precise location of end users”

-Impact on India: One key criticism of Aarogya Setu is that it tracks location data, which is deemed unnecessary for contact tracing, to identify the location of individuals.
+Comparison with Aarogya Setu: One key criticism of Aarogya Setu is that it tracks location data, which is deemed unnecessary for contact tracing, to identify the location of individuals.
 In particular, Aarogya Setu tracks:

 - Location data linked to Risk Assessment Tests is sent to a government server, when the test is taken.

-Note: Editor’s note: This article has been rewritten to address a misinterpretation of the terms and their applicability.
-The error is regretted.